raspiblitz/raspiblitz/README.md

 ![shango1](pictures/shango1.png)

-#### RaspiBlitz as Backend for BTCPayServer (experimental)

-BTCPay Server is a solution to be your own payment processor to accept Lightning Payments for your online store: https://github.com/btcpayserver/btcpayserver

-You can find setup instructions here: https://goo.gl/KnTzLu

-Thanks to @RobEdb (ask on twitter for more details) running his demo store with RaspiBlitz: https://store.edberg.eu - buy a picture of [him and Andreas](https://store.edberg.eu/produkt/jag-andreas/) :)

 #### Public Domain with DynamicDNS

 This is a way to make your RaspiBlitz publicly reachable from the internet so that other nodes can open channels with you and you can connect with the